René (novel): Synopsis

 The novel combines fictional adventure with philosophical and educational content.
 The name of the protagonist, René (suggesting rebirth or rediscovery), symbolizes the journey of enlightenment and self-knowledge.

 The first volume takes the form of an adventure-travel novel, popular in European literature since the 17th century.
 René, the son of a Venetian merchant, travels across the Mediterranean sea and North Africa with his companion and mentor, the priest Van Shiphout in search of his lost sister Fatima.
 Along the way, he survives shipwreck, enslavement, and falls in love with Hadixa, the daughter of a mufti.
 The story culminates in the reunion with his mother and sister, but René chooses to leave his beloved and continue seeking his true calling.

-In the second volume, René choses to temporarily abandon his family and Hadixa in order to venture on another journey of discovery to the territory of today's northern Italy, Austria and Slovakia.
+In the second volume, René chooses to temporarily abandon his family and Hadixa in order to venture on another journey of discovery to the territory of today's northern Italy, Austria and Slovakia.
 The tone shifts to satirical social criticism, depicting life in Slovakia through the eyes of René as a foreign observer.
 This part of the novel criticizes superstition, religious formalism, monastic hypocrisy, alcoholism, poverty, and social inequality.